 William Eugene Bisbee, Sr., 94, of Jefferson City, MO passed away on Saturday, December 28, 2019.

-To send flowers in memory of William E. Bisbee Sr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of William E. Bisbee Sr., please visit our Heartfelt Sympathies Store.

 William was born in Waterloo, Iowa on May 27, 1925.
 He was taken in and cared for by Helen Gilham.
 He was raised during the great depression and, following his mother, traveled throughout the country.

 He enlisted in the Navy during WWII and was stationed in the South Pacific, Hawaii and returned, upon discharge, to Union, MO.
 He met the love of his life, Mary Helling, at Carmo Shoe factory and they were married on May 31, 1947.
 He and Mary had two children, Deborah Ann, in 1949, and William Jr., in 1951.